[Webinar] Policy-as-Code for Secure, Resilient Infrastructure

 AWS CDK comes with a developer-friendly CLI that helps initialize a new application infrastructure, modify existing infrastructure, analyze the changes before deployment, and finally deploy the infrastructure.

-Given its support for multiple programming languages, AWS CDK offers much more flexibility as compared to CloudFormation templates.
-However, since it synthesizes CloudFormation templates under the hood, it is adherent to the AWS cloud platform.
+Given its support for multiple programming languages, AWS CDK offers much more flexibility than CloudFormation templates.
+However, it synthesizes CloudFormation templates under the hood, so it adheres to the AWS cloud platform.

-CDKTF is a cloud development kit by Hashicorp.
-Hashicorp is already known for its IaC tool, Terraform.
-Terraform uses the proprietary language known as Hashicorp Configuration Language (HCL) as well as JSON.
-However, if we want to leverage the knowledge of familiar programming languages like Typescript, Python, Java, C#, and Go to develop the infrastructure, CDKTF is the preferred option.
+CDKTF is a cloud development kit from Hashicorp.
+Hashicorp’s IaC tool, Terraform, uses the proprietary language Hashicorp Configuration Language (HCL) and JSON.
+However, to develop the infrastructure, CDKTF is the preferred option, as it leverages the knowledge of familiar programming languages like Typescript, Python, Java, C#, and Go.

-It is similar to AWS CDK, but we leverage the end-to-end infrastructure lifecycle management abilities offered by Terraform, and it is also cloud agnostic.
+It is similar to AWS CDK, but we leverage Terraform’s end-to-end infrastructure lifecycle management abilities.
+It is also cloud-agnostic.
 Unlike AWS CDK, CDKTF converts the script file written in the language of choice into Terraform configuration files in JSON format.

 CDKTF has its own set of CLI commands, which help initialize the project, generate the Terraform config files, and deploy resources to the respective cloud platform.
-Even though Terraform is the underlying operational layer, we do not have to worry about the Terraform CLI commands.
+Terraform is the underlying operational layer, but you don’t have to worry about the Terraform CLI commands.

-Another important component in CDKTF is the cdktf package which contains the core libraries that help us convert our scripts to Terraform configuration files.
-Using cdktf it is possible to convert the existing Terraform configuration defined in HCL to the preferred language in CDKTF.
+Another important CDKTF component is the cdktf package, which contains the core libraries that help convert scripts to Terraform configuration files.
+Using cdktf, it is possible to convert the existing Terraform configuration defined in HCL to the preferred language in CDKTF.
 However, the configurations defined in CDKTF can only be translated to JSON-formatted Terraform configuration.

-CDKTF employs an application design architecture that is similar to AWS Constructs.
-Here the applications are wrapped into an app, which may contain multiple Stacks, and each Stack is a collection of multiple cloud resources.
-Resources defined in Stacks that are part of the same application can communicate with each other.
+CDKTF employs an application design architecture similar to AWS Constructs.
+Here the applications are wrapped into an app, which may contain multiple stacks, each of which is a collection of multiple cloud resources.
+Resources defined in stacks in the same application can communicate with each other.

-CDKTF is becoming more popular as it allows developers to develop infrastructure by using the programming language familiar to them, at the same time leveraging the infrastructure lifecycle management capabilities of Terraform.
+CDKTF is becoming more popular because it allows developers to develop infrastructure using a familiar programming language while leveraging Terraform’s infrastructure lifecycle management capabilities.

-Microsoft Bicep is an open-source domain-specific language that provides a syntax to deploy Azure resources.
-Since this is a domain-specific language, it has its own set of syntax which might add a learning curve for developers.
-It is also not cloud-agnostic as it works with Azure Resource Manager to create and manage Azure cloud components.
+Microsoft Bicep is an open-source domain-specific language that provides a syntax for deploying Azure resources.
+As a domain-specific language, it has its own set of syntax, which might add a learning curve for developers.
+It works with Azure Resource Manager to create and manage Azure cloud components, so it is not cloud-agnostic.

-As discussed in earlier sections, ARM templates use JSON format to express the IaC, which can become a bit cumbersome when developing large sets of infrastructure.
+As discussed in earlier sections, ARM templates use JSON format to express the IaC, which can become cumbersome when developing large infrastructure sets.
 Microsoft Bicep allows for a programming experience that results in an easily traceable IaC.

-Under the hood, Bicep files are submitted to Azure Resource Manager, which then provisions the resources on the Azure cloud.
+Under the hood, Bicep files are submitted to ARM, which then provisions the resources on the Azure cloud.

-Developing IaC using Microsoft Bicep supports modularity, where you can develop and reuse infrastructure components.
-It also implements a verification step where we can see the operations that would be performed before actually executing them.
+Developing IaC using Microsoft Bicep supports modularity, allowing you to develop and reuse infrastructure components.
+It also implements a verification step, where you can see the operations that would be performed before actually executing them.

 Red Hat Ansible is primarily a configuration management tool.
-It has many product features, but for the sake of this post, we will limit our discussion to IaC and infrastructure lifecycle management capabilities offered by Ansible.
+It has many product features, but for the sake of this post, we will limit our discussion to Ansible’s IaC and infrastructure lifecycle management capabilities.

-Ansible works on the concept of an Ansible playbook.
-This is a YAML formatted file that describes the sequence of activities that should be performed by the Ansible host.
+Ansible works on the concept of an Ansible playbook, which is a YAML-formatted file that describes the sequence of activities that the Ansible host should perform.
 This principle also applies to public cloud provisioning.

 Ansible is cloud-agnostic.
 It supports hundreds of modules for AWS, GCP, OpenStack, and Microsoft Azure, where it helps manage compute, databases, networks, containers, and related infrastructure.

 Unlike other tools for configuration management, such as Chef, Puppet, and Salt Stack, Ansible is agentless.
-This eliminates the need for agent installation for managing software patches and application versions on the target host machines.
+This eliminates the need for agent installation to manage software patches and application versions on the target host machines.
 Instead, Ansible relies on SSH for Unix-based OS and WinRM for Windows OS to log into the resources and perform actions.

-This ability allows Ansible to manage the resources it provisiones.
-There is no explicit state management with respect to the infrastructure itself and no provision of previewing the potential changes to the infrastructure.
+This ability allows Ansible to manage the resources it provisions.
+There is no explicit state management with respect to the infrastructure itself and no ability to preview potential changes to the infrastructure.

 As mentioned earlier, Ansible is geared toward configuration management, so it may not be the best choice for infrastructure management.
 However, using Ansible in conjunction with another IaC tool can be a great combination for any organization’s automation aspirations.